Come and Explore the Shenandoah Valley

 After you’ve done all of this hiking, sightseeing, and shopping, you’ll need a place to refuel your travel-worn bodies.
 Between Staunton, Waynesboro, and Charlottesville, there is a huge variety of eateries, ranging from casual to upscale and traditional to unique.
 If you’d like to add wine to your dining, there are 28 fantastic vineyards and wineries, all within 30 miles of the inn.

 Activities abound in the areas near the Iris Inn.
 Fly fish in the South River that flows through Waynesboro, home of the Virginia Fly Fishing Festival.
 Pick fresh apples at Carter Mountain Orchard with your family.
 Cool off at the Grand Caverns, and see verified Civil War soldiers’ signatures on the cavern walls.
 View Charlottesville from a hot air balloon or the Shenandoah Valley from the cockpit of a small plane.
 Go skiing at Wintergreen Resort or Massanutten Mountain.
 Attend a polo match at King Family Vineyard.
-Ice skate at Charlottesville’s indoor arena or enjoy a concert at one of the south’s most popular new venues, the John Paul Jones Arena.
+Enjoy a concert at one of the south’s most popular new venues, the John Paul Jones Arena.

 Between the historical attractions, the shopping venues, the hiking trails, and the restaurants, you are certain to find an overabundance of activities to keep you occupied, and you may even need to extend your stay to accomplish everything on your itinerary.
 Perhaps you are struggling to organize your itinerary, and if that’s the case, then let us map out a schedule for you that’s based on your interests.
 Check out the Itineraries page for more details.